MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-overview.md

 ---
 title: Overview to authentication using SSO in Teams with Azure AD
-description: Learn about Single sign-on (SSO) authentication in Teams and how to enable it in bots and message extension. ms.topic: conceptual ms.localizationpriority: high
+description: Learn about Single sign-on (SSO) authentication in Microsoft Teams and how to enable it in bots and message extension. ms.topic: conceptual ms.localizationpriority: high
 ---